Som-Energia/somenergia-utils/README.md

 ```

-## `testutils.assertNsEqual`
+## Custom assertions `testutils.assertNsEqual` and friends

+**These assertion has been moved to `yamlns.testutils` and `yamlns.pytestutils`**.
+To maintain compatibility those imports cna also found in `somutils.testutils`.

-Allows to assert equality on json/yaml like structures combining
+`assertNsEqual` allows to assert equality on json/yaml like structures combining
 dicts, lists, numbers, strings, dates...

+After normalizing the structure (sorting dict keys),
-The comparision is done on the YAML output so that differences are
+the comparision is done on the YAML output so
-spoted as text diffs.
+that differences are spoted as text diffs.
-Also keys in dicts are alphabetically sorted.

-**This assertion has been moved to `yamlns.testutils`**.
 `yamlns.testutils` also provides `assertNsContains`
+which ignores additional keys in the second parameter.

-And `yamlns.pytestutils` provides the equivalents for pytest
+`yamlns.pytestutils` provides the equivalents for pytest

 - `assert_ns_equal`
 - `assert_ns_contains`